James W. Johnson – Short Biography

 The band-aid was the brainchild of Earle Dickson, who was a cotton buyer for Johnson and Johnson Company and whose wife frequently encountered cuts and burns.
 He used some cotton gauze along an adhesive strip to protect his wife’s wounds.
 His wife no longer had to wait for her husband to come home to help dress her wounds.

 Dickson introduced the idea to the company and it was soon mass-produced and marketed to the public.
-Although sales did not immediately pick up, word of mouth spread regarding the product and it soon became a household staple.
+Although sales did not immediately pick up, word of mouth spread regarding the product and it soon became a household brand.

 This adhesive bandage became recognizable nearly everywhere in the world for its ingenuity and convenience.
 Soon enough, almost every household in the United States had Band-Aids and every first-aid kit contained Band-Aids.